redbco/redb-open/README.md

 Full install docs: see `docs/INSTALL.md`.

-## Gettings started with the application
+## Getting started with the application

 After starting, create a profile and authenticate with the CLI: